1st Sgt. John Robert Andrews

 On April 9, 1942, John became a Prisoner of War.
 From Mariveles, he started the death march to San Fernando.
 There, he boarded a train and rode in a boxcar to Capas.
 He then walked the last few miles to Camp O'Donnell.

-In an attempt to get out of Camp O'Donnell, John volunteered for a work detail to return to Bataan and rebuild the bridges that the retreating Filipino and American forces had destroyed during the retreat.
+In an attempt to get out of Camp O'Donnell, John volunteered for a work detail to rebuild the bridges that the retreating Filipino and American forces had destroyed during the retreat.
 The detail was under the command of Col. Ted Wickord the commanding officer of the 192nd.
 He attempted to fill the detail with as many of his own men as he could.
 John was selected to drive a tuck that would supply the POWs rebuilding the bridges with materials.

 John first worked at Calaun.
 There the POWs were amazed by the concern shown for them by the Filipino people.
 The townspeople arranged for their doctor and nurses to care for the POWs and give them medication.
 They also arranged for the POWs to attend a meal in their honor.